Configuring External Storage (GUI)

 A storage configured in a user’s Personal settings is available only to the user that created it.
 A storage configured in the Admin settings is available to all users by default, and it can be restricted to specific users and groups in the Available for field.

 Hover your cursor to the right of any storage configuration to expose the settings button and trashcan.
-Click the trashcan to delete the mountpoint.
+When clicking the trashcan icon, you delete the mountpoint.
 The settings button allows you to configure each storage mount individually with the following options:

 Filesystem check frequency (Never, Once per direct access)